Spillover of the Syrian civil war: Russian warplane downing

 On 24 November 2015, a Russian warplane was shot down in the Syrian-Turkey border area.
 Turkey claims the plane violated Turkish airspace, a claim Russia denies.
 Early reports from multiple Russian news agencies indicated that the plane had been downed by a ground-based strike from Syrian rebels, but Russian officials later confirmed the Turkish reports that the plane had been downed by Turkish fighter jets.
 According to Turkish officials, the Russian jet, an SU-24, was shot down by two Turkish F-16 jets after multiple requests (10 requests in a five-minute span) for the Russian jet to change its course.
 Turkey maintains that the Russian jet violated its airspace, flying over Turkish territory despite warnings to change course, while Russia states that its jet never entered Turkish airspace and was over Syria the whole time.
 Turkey produced a graphic showing the Russian plane's flight pattern, which appears to show it crossing the southern tip of Hatay Province before being shot down and crashing near Turkmen Mountain near the Syria-Turkey border.

 Turkey had previously warned Russia about violations to Turkish airspace, and had also warned them of strikes against civilian Syrian Turkmen living along the Turkish border.
 Russia has steadfastly maintained "throughout its flight, the aircraft remained exclusively above Syrian territory."
 In response, Russian president Vladimir Putin stated that the attack was "a stab in the back by the accomplices of terrorists."

 Kurdish conflict

 The 2015 conflict between Turkey and the PKK broke out following two year-long peace negotiations, which began in late 2012, but failed to progress in light of the growing tensions on border with Syria in late 2014, when the Siege of Kobani created an unprecedented wave of Kurdish refugees into Turkey.
 Some of the Kurds accused Turkey of assisting the Islamic State of Iraq and the Levant (ISIL) during the crisis, resulting in widespread Kurdish riots in Turkey involving dozens of fatalities.
 The tensions further escalated in summer 2015 with the 20 July bombing in Suruç, allegedly executed by an ISIL-affiliated Turkish group against Kurdish supporters.
 On 21 July, the PKK killed a Turkish soldier and wounded 2 more in Adıyaman.
-Some PKK supporters then claimed responsibility for the 23 July killing of two Turkish police officers in Ceylanpinar, describing it as a retaliation.
+Some PKK supporters then claimed responsibility for 23 July killing of two Turkish police officers in Ceylanpinar, describing it as a retaliation.